Avatar (franchise): Consideration of indigenous people

 Some indigenous groups, including Native Americans, have called for a boycott of the franchise over "tone-deaf" handling of indigenous cultures and cultural appropriation.
-Both Avatar films have drawn criticism for casting several white and other non-indigenous actors in the roles of the alien native people.
+The first two Avatar films have drawn criticism for casting several white and other non-indigenous actors in the roles of the alien native people.
 Cameron said he tried to move away from a white savior narrative.
 The film series was criticized for "romanticization of colonization" and putting forward a monolithic portrayal of Indigenous people.

 Cameron faced criticism for comments made after the release of the first film.
 In 2010, Cameron and Avatar actors supported the Xingu peoples in opposing the construction of the Belo Monte Dam.

 In 2012, Cameron said Avatar is a fictional retelling of the history of North and South America in the early Colonial period, "with all its conflict and bloodshed between the military aggressors from Europe and the indigenous peoples".

-Fandom and online culture

-The franchise has inspired a dedicated global fanbase, with communities forming on platforms such as Reddit, Discord, and YouTube.
-Online discussions often revolve around environmental themes, character arcs, and sequel speculations, contributing to the series' sustained cultural relevance despite periods of dormancy between releases.
-Large online fan communities including, an Avatar Subreddit, Discord server, Na'vi language forums and classes, and fan based YouTube channels focused on the franchise, such as Avatar Guys, provide news, and analysis, to fans.
-This digital engagement has also amplified real-world activism, with fans organizing campaigns tied to the films' ecological messages.

 Avatar in Concert

-In 2025, the franchise's cultural footprint expanded through live events like "Avatar Live in Concert", which began touring Europe in April, featuring orchestral performances of the films' scores synchronized with film footage.
+In 2025, the franchise's cultural footprint expanded through live events like Avatar: Live in Concert, which began touring Europe in April, featuring orchestral performances of the films' scores synchronized with film footage.
 The tour, produced by Avex Classics International, highlighted the series' musical legacy and drew fans to venues such as the Zénith de Paris and Royal Albert Hall.
 These concerts, alongside the release of the Fire and Ash trailer in August 2025, reignited debates on the franchise's enduring cultural impact.